Ed-Fi-Alliance-OSS/Project-Tanager/testing/performance/README.md

    ./start-local-dms.ps1 -EnableConfig
    ```

-4. Copy and past the final output log, which has the timings in it, into a file
-   for safekeeping.
+4. Look for the timings in `performance.csv`, and Docker stats in
+   `performance_stats.jsonl`.
+The Docker statistics are a snapshot of the
+   resource stats at the end of execution - thus these statistics do not show
+   the peak load.

 ## ODS/API Execution